Death of Sonja Engelbrecht: Investigation

-Engelbrecht's parents informed the police about their daughter's disappearance on Wednesday, April 12.
+Engelbrecht's parents informed the police about their daughter's disappearance on Wednesday, 12 April.
 Police did not investigate immediately because Engelbrecht was of legal age.
 They assumed instead that she had eloped for a few days and would likely reappear on her own.

 Josef Wilfling, head of the homicide division of Munich's police in the 2000s, cited Engelbrecht's case as the first case he regrets not having solved during his time in office.

 When this did not happen, police began to look into her disappearance and after 15 days the case was already handed over to the homicide division.
-They formed a police detail called SoKo Sonja, which consisted of six police detectives specialized in homicide and missing persons investigations.
+They formed a police detail SoKo Sonja, which consisted of six police detectives specialized in homicide and missing persons investigations.
 The detail questioned over 80 possible witnesses and followed a large number of possible leads.
 Police early on excluded the friend as a suspect.
 They also investigated possible links into Munich's drug scene, for whom the Stiglmaierplatz was a meeting place in the 90s, and even dug up the small garden of Engelbrecht's family to exclude all possibilities.
 Despite the lack of conclusive evidence, police came to consider a homicide as the most likely scenario and reportedly informed the parents at some point that there was not much more to do except to "wait until her body is found".

 Police received new information in 2010, after Engelbrecht's case was featured in several television programs.
 A number of women came forward and reported a man who had approached them on the night of her disappearance, and the head of Munich's homicide division, Josef Wilfling, was optimistic about solving the case.
 When this did not happen, police decide to work together with Aktenzeichen XY ... ungelöst and address the public.
-On November 28, 2012, the new chief investigator Robert Bastian presented the case on the show.
+On 28 November 2012, the new chief investigator Robert Bastian presented the case on the show.
 He pointed out that the Stiglmaierplatz was close to Munich's streetwalk in the 1990s and potential customers would typically cross it while cruising the area.
 He, therefore, asked whether former prostitutes or their customers would be willing to come forward as witnesses.
 However, none of these efforts provided further clues as to what happened to her after 2.30 a.m. on 11 April, and police spokesman Werner Kraus characterized her disappearance as the "case without leads".